Individualism: Individuation principle

-The principle of individuation, or principium individuationis, describes the manner in which a thing is identified as distinguished from other things.
-For Carl Jung, individuation is a process of transformation, whereby the personal and collective unconscious is brought into consciousness (by means of dreams, active imagination or free association to take examples) to be assimilated into the whole personality.
-It is a completely natural process necessary for the integration of the psyche to take place.
+The principle of individuation, or principium individuationis, describes the manner in which a thing is identified as distinct from other things.
+For Carl Jung, individuation is a process of transformation whereby the personal and collective unconscious is brought into consciousness (by means of dreams, active imagination, or free association for example) to be assimilated into the whole personality.
+It is a natural process necessary for the integration of the psyche to take place.
 Jung considered individuation to be the central process of human development.
-In L'individuation psychique et collective, Gilbert Simondon developed a theory of individual and collective individuation in which the individual subject is considered as an effect of individuation rather than a cause.
-Thus, the individual atom is replaced by a never-ending ontological process of individuation.
-Individuation is an always incomplete process, always leaving a "pre-individual" left-over, itself making possible future individuations.
-The philosophy of Bernard Stiegler draws upon and modifies the work of Gilbert Simondon on individuation and also upon similar ideas in Friedrich Nietzsche and Sigmund Freud.
+In L'individuation psychique et collective, Gilbert Simondon developed a theory of individual and collective individuation in which the individual subject is considered an effect of individuation rather than a cause.
+Thus, the individual atom is replaced by an ongoing ontological process of individuation.
+Individuation is an always incomplete process, leaving a "pre-individual" leftover that makes future individuations possible.
+The philosophy of Bernard Stiegler draws upon and modifies Gilbert Simondon's work on individuation and similar ideas in Friedrich Nietzsche and Sigmund Freud.
 For Stiegler, "the I, as a psychic individual, can only be thought in relationship to we, which is a collective individual.
 The I is constituted in adopting a collective tradition, which it inherits and in which a plurality of Is acknowledge each other's existence."